-To deal with this problem, the preferred solution is to upgrade all client programs to use a 4.1.1 or newer client library.
+To deal with this problem, the preferred solution is to upgrade all client programs to use a 4.1.1 or higher client library.
 If that is not possible, use one of the following approaches:

 To connect to the server with a pre-4.1 client program, use an account that still has a pre-4.1-style password.